-\begin{theorem}[{Theorem \ref{main theorem 2}, Theorem \ref{tilting theorem}}] Assume that $\kk$ is Noetherian and $A= \bigoplus_{i = 0}^{\ell} A_{i}$ is an IG-algebra which is finitely generated as a $\kk$-module.
+\begin{theorem}[{Theorem \ref{main theorem 2}, Theorem \ref{tilting theorem}}] Assume that $\kk$ is a commutative Noetherian ring and $A= \bigoplus_{i = 0}^{\ell} A_{i}$ is an IG-algebra that is finitely generated as a $\kk$-module.
 Then the following conditions are equivalent. \begin{enumerate}[(1)] \item $A$ is hwg (resp. $A$ is hwg and $A_{0}$ satisfies the condition (F)).